 Before you begin these procedures, make sure that:

 - A token is assigned to a user in AuthPoint

 - You have an AuthPoint identity provider (IdP) certificate (see Certificate Management)

 To start, you must download the metadata file from the Resources page in the AuthPoint management UI.
-Once you have the metadata file, you can configure Stride.
+After you have the metadata file, you can configure Stride.

 - Log in to WatchGuard Cloud.

 - From the navigation menu, select Configure > AuthPoint.
 If you have a Service Provider account, you must select an account from Account Manager.

 - Next to AuthPoint certificate you will associate with your resource, click and select Download Metadata.
 We recommend that you choose the certificate with the latest expiration date.